eneko/DateTemplates/README.md

 DateTemplates is a library that provides a simple way to generate date formatting templates that can be used to format dates in all Apple platforms and Linux.
-With a declarative Swift syntax that's easy to read and natural to write, `DateTemplate` works seamesly with `DateFormatter`.
+With a declarative Swift syntax that's easy to read and natural to write, `DateTemplate` works seamlessly with `DateFormatter`.
 Automatic support for localization makes it easier than ever to work with custom date formats.